-The theft of wireless devices, particularly smartphones, is sharply on the rise across the country, according to many published reports.
-The high resale value of these high-tech phones and the personal information contained on the device that could be used by identity thieves has made smartphones a prime target for robbers.
+The theft of wireless devices, particularly smartphones, is a significant problem across the country.
+The high resale value of high-tech phones, along with the personal information contained on the device that could be used by identity thieves, make smartphones a prime target of opportunity for criminals.
 Here's how you can better protect yourself, your device and the data it contains, along with instructions on what to do if your device is lost or stolen.

-- Consider your surroundings and use your device discreetly at locations in which you feel unsafe.
+- Consider your surroundings and use your device discreetly.

 - Never leave your device unattended in a public place.
-Don't leave it visible in an unattended car; lock it up in the glove compartment or trunk.
+Don't leave it visible in an unattended car.

-- Write down the device's make, model number, serial number and unique device identification number - either the International Mobile Equipment Identifier (IMEI), the Mobile Equipment Identifier (MEID) number or the Electronic Serial Number (ESN) – which you may find in your device settings or printed on a label affixed to your device underneath the battery.
+- Note the device's make, model number, serial number and unique device identification number - either the International Mobile Equipment Identifier (IMEI) or the Mobile Equipment Identifier (MEID) number or the Electronic Serial Number (ESN) - usually found in your device settings or printed on a label affixed to your device underneath the battery.
 The police may need this information if the device is stolen or lost.

-- Review your warranty or service agreement to find out what will happen if your phone is stolen or lost.
+- Review your warranty or service agreement to learn what happens if your phone is stolen or lost.
 If the policy is not satisfactory, you may wish to consider buying device insurance.

 - Establish a password to restrict access.
-Should your device be stolen or lost, this will help protect you from both unwanted usage charges and from theft and misuse of your personal data.
+If your device is stolen or lost, this will help protect you from both unwanted usage charges and from theft and misuse of your personal data.

-- Wipe sensitive data from the device, including contacts, text messages, photos, emails, browser histories and user accounts such as Facebook and Twitter;
+- Wipe sensitive data from the device, including contacts, text messages, photos, emails, browser histories and other user accounts

 - Make your lock screen display contact information, such as an e-mail address or alternative phone number, so that the phone may be returned to you if found.
 Avoid including sensitive information, such as your home address.